With ‘Jurassic World 3,’ dinosaurs rule again at box office

 The hefty haul is yet another sign that the box office is continuing to rebound this summer.
 With the blockbuster successes of films like “Doctor Strange in the Multiverse of Madness,” “Top Gun: Maverick” and now “Jurassic World 3,” audiences are coming back to movie theaters more consistently.

-This weekend is only the third of the pandemic era in which the total domestic box office surpassed $200 million, according to box office tracker Comscore.
+And many moviegoers did opt for the biggest screens possible.
+Globally, IMAX showings of “Jurassic World: Dominion” represented $25 million of the total.
+The 3D format also accounted for around 25% of worldwide ticket sales.

+“The appetite for the colossal creatures in this franchise is still voracious, and the way audiences want to experience this movie is in 3D,” said Travis Reid, the CEO and president of Cinema for RealD, in a statement.

-Both “Top Gun: Maverick” and “Jurassic World: Dominion” also represent an important caveat for an industry that continues to learn new lessons about pandemic-era moviegoing every week.
+Both “Top Gun: Maverick” and “Jurassic World: Dominion” represent an important caveat for an industry that continues to learn new lessons about pandemic-era moviegoing every week.
 Although both films are legacy sequels, neither are of the superhero variety, which, for a long time, had seemed like the only pandemic-proof genre.

 “Top Gun: Maverick” is still coasting in rarefied skies too: It fell only 44% in its third weekend with an estimated $50 million to take second place, bringing its North American total north of $393.3 million.
+“Doctor Strange 2,” in its sixth weekend, was a distant third with $4.9 million.

+This weekend is only the third of the pandemic era in which the total domestic box office surpassed $200 million, according to box office tracker Comscore.
+The others were “Spider Man: No Way Home,” in December, and “Doctor Strange 2,” in May.
+But this is the first time there has been space for two movies to do well.

+“Pretty much all the big blockbuster weekends that we’ve had over the pandemic have been dominated by one movie,” Dergarabedian said.
+“In this case, we have two big blockbusters in theaters at once.
+This is the recipe for success that theater owners have been waiting for over the course of the pandemic.
+It’s an important milestone.”

 “Dominion,” a co-production of Universal Pictures and Amblin Entertainment, is the third film in the “Jurassic World” trilogy, which began in 2015 and introduced characters played by Chris Pratt and Bryce Dallas Howard.
 The newest installment brings back actors Laura Dern, Sam Neill and Jeff Goldblum from Steven Spielberg’s 1993 “Jurassic Park.”